Analytics

 Even without external tools, these Stripe data points correlate strongly with future churn:

-• Short billing cycles — Monthly plans churn 3–5x more than annual plans
+• Short billing cycles.
+Monthly plans churn 3 to 5x more than annual plans.

 Building a Churn Dashboard: The Metrics That Matter